Chapter One: Mary

 “Greetings!
 You who are highly favored!
 The Lord is with you,” said a voice from the light.Luke 1:28

 The shock of hearing a voice caused Mary to look up.
-A large man with what looked like wings on his back stood in the midst of the light.
+The light was piercing and pleasing to her eyes at the same time.
+Even though the light was so bright, she could look straight into it, unlike the brightness of sunlight she didn’t need to shade her eyes or squint when she looked at it.
+It seemed a man, a very tall and large man stood illuminated in the midst of the light.
 His whole being glowed.
 She lifted her trembling hand to pull back the scarf that had fallen across her face.
 She was greatly troubled at his words and wondered what kind of greeting this could be.

 “Do not be afraid, Mary; you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.”Luke 1:30-33

 The angel’s words were spoken with deep soft comfort and with authority.
 Mary sat still and thought for a moment and then cast her gaze back to the angel.

 “How will this be,” Mary asked the angel, “since I am a virgin?
 “The angel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
 Even Elizabeth your relative is going to have a child in her old age, and she who was said to be unable to conceive is in her sixth month.
 For no word from God will ever fail.”Luke 1:34-37

 “Oh Elizabeth!”
 Mary thought.
 “My beloved Elizabeth who has prayed for so long to have a baby is already in her sixth month!
 God is gracious.